 I am a fifth year grad student at LPL interested in planetary surfaces working with Dr. Shane Byrne.
 I have a B.S. in physics and astronomy-physics with a certificate (minor) in computer science from the University of Wisconsin-Madison.
 Go Badgers!

-My work is mostly focused on Mars mid-latitude ice and what it can tell us about the Martian climate system.
-In August I published my study on an ice sheet the size of California and Texas combined just underneath the surface of Mars that goes as deep as a 13-story building.
+My thesis work is focused on Mars mid-latitude ice and what it can tell us about the Martian climate system.
+In August 2015 I published my study on an ice sheet the size of California and Texas combined just underneath the surface of Mars that goes as deep as a 13-story building.
 To find this ice, I used a high-resolution camera called HiRISE, which we operate here at the Lunar and Planetary Lab on campus, as well as a radar instrument called SHARAD, which are both onboard NASA's Mars Reconnaissance Orbiter.
-Now, I am coding up a model to look into how this ice could have been preserved throughout the last 10s of millions of years (the expected age of the ice) and what the implications are for the Martian climate and distribution of ice on the planet.
+Now, I am using my 1D thermal conduction model to look into how this ice could have been preserved throughout the last 10s of millions of years (the expected age of the ice) and what the implications of its continued survival are for the Martian climate and distribution of ice on the planet.

 I'm also collaborating with Dr. Elena Martellato and colleagues to study the formation of really cool 'terraced' craters, which I suggest (in my 2015 paper) formed from impacts through the ice sheet.
 These craters allowed me to determine the depth to the bottom of the ice sheet, thus putting volume and dielectric constant constraints on the Arcadia ice.